 According to Gregory, American-style Buddhism is defined by six traits: strong lay involvement, a focus on meditative practices, democratic ideals, parity for women, social action, and openness to Western psychology.
 Soka Gakkai, a popular style of Japanese-style Buddhism for American converts, is known as being the most welcoming to African Americans and Latinos.
 It has been described as a kind of evangelical Buddhism which openly seeks converts.

 Some Asian scholars and Buddhists resent the focus on convert Buddhism in the United States.
-One notes that Asian Buddhists have been in the U.S. over five generations, and that the family-rooted religious practice is still the most popular form of Buddhism in the country.
+One notes that Asian Buddhists have been in the US over five generations, and that the family-rooted religious practice is still the most popular form of Buddhism in the country.
 Immigrant Buddhists tend to see themselves as connecting to their traditions in Vietnam, Burma, China, and Japan.

 What’s an American Buddhist?
-Is it the Burmese immigrant practicing anicent rituals to connect him to his ancestors, seemingly set apart from what is often considered mainstream American life?
+Is it the Burmese immigrant practicing ancient rituals to connect him to his ancestors, seemingly set apart from what is often considered mainstream American life?
 Or is it the Hollywood celebrity in a group meditation to find inner peace in a stressful lifestyle that includes opportunities to influence the wider culture via cinema and television?
 Gregory argues that it all depends upon your point of view, or what part you are examining.